concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 layout: reference
 ---

-Frequently asked questions on how HotelService API content is leveraged in the SAP Concur Travel Hotel online booking tool.
+Frequently asked questions on how the HotelService API content is leveraged in the SAP Concur Travel Hotel online booking tool.

 * [General](#general)
 * [Search](#search)